Frequently Asked Questions

 If you have a deductible, your provider will bill your insurance and they will apply the cost of your session until your deductible is met.
 Once your deductible is met, you will only be responsible for your copay if you have one.
 Therapy copays are considered under the "specialist" category.

 -How does payment work?

-For self-pay clients and clients with copays, we take credit cards, debit cards, checks, or cash.
+For private or cash-pay clients and clients with copays, we take credit cards, debit cards, checks, or cash.
 All clients are required to have a credit card on file in their electronic chart.
 We will electronically bill your insurance for payment.
 Payment is expected at the time of service if you do not have insurance, and your copay is expected at the time of service if you do have insurance.
-You can enter your credit card information in the client portal to keep on file, and we will only charge this for copays, no shows, or with your approval for session fees in the case of cash pay clients or clients with deductibles.
+You can enter your credit card information in the client portal to keep on file, and we will only charge this for copays, no-shows, or with your approval for session fees in the case of cash pay clients or clients with deductibles.
 This does not bind you to use your card for payment - it just makes it simple if you do choose to use your card as we will not have to ask you for payment every session.
 For clients scheduling their first appointment, we do require a credit card on file in case of a no-show.
 The fee will be half of your clinician's standard session fee if you do not show up for an appointment ($70 for Jeff and $55 for Beth).
 We can charge your HSA, FSA, or Debit cards if you prefer over using the credit card on file.

 -Is therapy private?